pauljt/joern-cpg-analysis/README.md

 # LLM vs LLM+Joern vs LLM+TrailMark: Security Audit Benchmark

-Does giving an LLM structural code analysis improve its ability to find vulnerabilities?
-Yes — dramatically.
+This repo is a quick investigation into giving an LLM structural code analysis improve its ability to find vulnerabilities.
+While I was playing with this Trail of Bits published [Trailmark](https://blog.trailofbits.com/2026/04/23/trailmark-turns-code-into-graphs/) so I added that to the comparison too.

 | Arm | F1 Score | Accuracy | Precision | Recall | Cost |
 |-----|----------|----------|-----------|--------|------|